NEW YEAR, NEW GOALS: Kickstart your SaaS development journey today and secure exclusive savings for the next 3 months!

 Portability needs separation, keeping environment details in TOOLS.md and reusable capabilities in skills prevents infrastructure assumptions from spreading across agents and teams.

-For Founders and CTOs building AI into line-of-business workflows, the operational question has moved past model selection.
+For Founders and CTOs leading AI agent development in line-of-business workflows, the operational question has moved past model selection.
 The harder problem is building an environment where the agent’s role, tools, and memory persist and can be reviewed by the team.

 OpenClaw is a self-hosted gateway built around that problem.
 Its agent behavior is defined in explicit workspace files: Markdown documents that specify persona, tool configuration, operating instructions, and memory.
 The files live in the workspace, go into version control, and are injected into the agent's context on every turn.
 Nothing is hidden in a configuration database.
 Everything is auditable.